-- > The approval letter from the site's R&D Department - Favourable opinion from Main Ethics committee - A signed Study Agreement is the responsibility of the CTR to ensure that they obtain local R&D approval for the new documents.
+- > The approval letter from the site's R&D Department - > Favourable opinion from NHS Research Ethics Committee for the whole study - A signed Study Agreement available.
+It is the responsibility of the CTR to ensure that they obtain local R&D approval for the new documents.

-Upon receipt of all the above documents, the Study Manager will send written confirmation to the Principal Investigator detailing that the centre is now ready to open.
+Upon receipt of all the above documents, the Study Manager will send written confirmation to the Principal Investigator detailing that the centre is ready to open.
 This letter/email must be filed in each site's Site File.

-Occasionally during the study, amendments may be made to the study documentation listed above.
-CTR will issue the site with the latest version of the documents as soon as they become available.
-It
+During the study it is possible that amendments may have to be made to the study documentation listed above.
+CTR will issue the site with the latest version of the documents as soon as they become